sencrop/terraform-modules/README.md

 - service can optionaly be created inside a given security group (for example to be designated as allowed ingress in a DB security group)
 - autoscale can be activated in target tracking mode, on CPU average utilization
 - an IAM policy can be given to the task (for example, to have role-based access to s3)
+- when defined secrets will automatically update the ECS task execution role to allow secret injection